• Skip to primary navigation

 • A close up photo of a red velvet muffin with frosting on top.

-• A photo of a portions of quiche and a salad on a plate.
+• A photo of a glass with coffee and cream, and mince pies on a side.

 • A bowl with cooked beef, carrots, potatoes and onion in a sauce.